-- G.24.1.
-The Chapel Hill Noise Ordinance shall be applicable within Carolina North during construction and occupancy of the campus. - G.24.2.
+- G.5.24.1.
+The Chapel Hill Noise Ordinance shall be applicable within Carolina North during construction and occupancy of the campus. - G.5.24.2.
 Noise from construction is subject to the applicable noise ordinance.
-Individual site development permit applications for new construction shall demonstrate compliance with the ordinance during occupancy of the completed building. - G.24.3.
-The University shall take reasonable steps to apprise potential residents of housing on the Carolina North site of the potential for campus-related noise. - G.24.4.
-Complaints regarding compliance with the noise ordinance within the Carolina North <a href="mailto:project_Pro
+Individual site development permit applications for new construction shall demonstrate compliance with the ordinance during occupancy of the completed building. - G.5.24.3.
+The University shall take reasonable steps to apprise potential residents of housing on the Carolina North site of the potential for campus-related noise. - G.5.24.4.
+Complaints regarding compliance with the noise ordinance within the Carolina North Project area shall be made to and handled by University Public Safety